Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXIII. Logon-Logoff Scripts-Config/README.md

 ## 5. 🔍 Verifying the Script with `gpresult`

-After configuration, use the gpresult command to ensure that the logon/logoff script has been applied to the target systems and users.
+Following the configuration, I ran `gpresult /h report.html` on a test workstation.
+The resulting report clearly showed the assigned logon script policy was successfully applied to the test user, confirming the GPO was being processed correctly.

 📸 **Verifying the Script with `gpresult` on `AD-WIN11-01`**